SwapnilB31/BookMyVaccine/README.md

     <img src="images/Settings.jpg" height="600" width="277" >
 </p>

 Search Preferences determine the results you see when you search for Vaccination Centers or Create an Alert.
-Here's a breif summary of what each setting does.
+Here's a brief summary of what each setting does.

 * Search by PIN Code : When Enabled, search results include vaccination centers in the area covered by the PIN Code you enter in the Settings.
-When Disable, the search results cover your entire district
+When Disabled, the search results cover your entire district

 * District : The District you want to be notified about.
 This works in tandem with the first setting.
-You can get a list of districts in a state by selecting the state from the dropdown above it
+You can get a list of districts in a state by selecting the state from the dropdown above this one

-* PIN Code : The PIN Code you want to be notified.
+* PIN Code : The PIN Code you want to be notified about.
 Before creating an alert for your PIN Code, check whether there are any Centers in that PIN Code.
 It is possible that all PIN Codes in a district may not have vaccination centers.
 You can search for vaccine centers in the Appointments Screen of this app.

 * Age Group : The age group you belong to.
 This setting filters out all the sessions that you are not eligible for.
-If you don't specify your age group, search will include sessions for all age groups (18-44 and 45 and Above).
+If you don't specify your age group, search results will include sessions for all age groups (18-44 and 45 and Above).

 * Dose: This setting is only used in alerts.
 The search results on Appointment Screen aren't effected by this.
 This the dose of the vaccine you are supposed to take.
-This setting filters out sessions that where that particular dose isn't available.
+This setting filters out sessions where that particular dose isn't available.

 * Open Slots Only: When this setting is enabled only sessions with available slots are displayed.
 This setting only affects the search results in the Appointmnet Screen only.
 Alerts only look for sessions with available slots.